J. B. Matthews: Background

 Joseph Brown Matthews was born on June 28, 1894, in Hopkinsville, Kentucky, of French Huguenot, Scottish, and English ancestry.
 Matthews' paternal grandfather was killed fighting for the Confederacy during the American Civil War, with his father subsequently orphaned shortly after the war and left to fend for himself at a very young age.
 He was raised as a fundamentalist Methodist.
 His father was the initiator of a local Sunday school that was serviced twice a month by one of the church's circuit riders.
 Matthews later recalled that the world-view of his early years was a simple one: "I knew nothing about class struggle, conscious race prejudice, economic royalists, or maladjusted personalities.
 Everything dark was simple as sin, and men needed only to repent and be saved in order to set everything right."
 In 1910, Matthews enrolled in Asbury College in Wilmore, Kentucky, from which he graduated in 1914.
 During these undergraduate years, Matthews majored in Greek and Latin, although he later recalled that he was more preoccupied with extra-curricular activities such as sports, music, debate, college publications, and literary societies.

 Following graduation, Matthews spent six years in Java, part of today's Indonesia, where he taught in one of the Chinese Nationalist schools established there after the fall of the Manchu dynasty in 1911.
 Matthews saw this experience as pivotal for his own intellectual development, writing in his memoirs: My real education began in Java.
 Java introduced me to ethnology, anthropology, the cultural pluralism of the race, the history and varied institutions of religions, and a serious study of languages.
-While in Java, Matthews spent the bulk of his free time working seriously at linguistics, soon mastering the Malay language, known today as Javanese.
-He became the editor of a Javanese newspaper while there, as well as editing the Methodist Hymnal into that language, contributing over 100 of his own translations.
+While in Java, Matthews spent the bulk of his free time working seriously at linguistics, soon mastering the Javanese language.
+He became the editor of a Javanese-language newspaper while there, as well as editing the Methodist Hymnal into that language, contributing over 100 of his own translations.